Selection Basics

 To deselect one row at a time, either:

-and click the specific row, or - Press
+• Press and hold Ctrl and click the specific row, or

 To leave only the current row selected and deselect all previously selected rows: